Articles , Glossary

 Illustrations

 A big web design trend now is using custom illustrations for a variety of website needs, including hero images.
 Made in various styles, custom graphics effectively support the quick perception of the information on the page or screen.
-They also set the solid foundation of visual originality and adds aesthetics and beauty to landing pages, blogs, and websites.
+They also set the solid foundation of visual originality and add aesthetics and beauty to landing pages, blogs, and websites.

 3D Graphics

 One more type of web visuals growing its presence this year is 3D graphics, visuals created by turning 3D wireframe models into 2D images.
 Many of them have photorealistic effects which are their big advantage for web design.
 3D renders may serve well in cases when photo content you need is impossible to get or highly expensive.
-Although creating the images of this kind demands specific skills and is quite costly and time-consuming, well-done 3D graphics are highly attractive, trendy and convincing so they can have a great impact on web design looks and conversion rates.
+Although creating the images of this kind demands specific skills and is quite costly and time-consuming, well-done 3D graphics are highly attractive, trendy, and convincing, so they can have a great impact on web design looks and conversion rates.
 That’s why now they are also very popular in hero images.

 Practices of Using Hero Images in Webpage Design